GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Implementation

-To ensure high performance on GPUs, we implement a data layout policy designed for perfectly coalesced memory access.
-We store the STEPG as a linear array of 64-bit words, where the successors of each node are packed into the upper and lower 32-bit words.
-This layout allows the $k$ parallel threads to fetch their required successor indices in a single, contiguous memory transaction, minimising the total number of global memory requests.

-To represent the error equivalence classes $\mathcal{E}$, we employ a bit-packed binary matrix optimised for bit-parallelism.
-Each class is stored as a bit array across $W = \lceil |\mathcal{V}| / 64 \rceil$ 64-bit words.
-By adopting a column-major layout, we ensure that the $w$-th words of every class are stored contiguously in memory.
-This layout allows the $k$ parallel threads to fetch their required $w$-th words in a single, coalesced memory transaction, further reducing global memory traffic.
+We use GPU-oriented layouts for the STEPG and the equivalence class matrix.
+The STEPG is stored as an array of 64-bit words whose high and low 32-bit halves hold the two successors of each vertex, so the $k$ threads of a layer can load their successor indices in one contiguous transaction.
+Equivalence classes are stored in a bit-packed matrix with $W=\lceil|\mathcal{D}|/64\rceil$ 64-bit words per class.
+A column-major layout keeps the $w$-th word of every class contiguous in memory, so the parallel XORs coalesce across the threads.

-\subsubsection{Thread Decomposition}
+\subsubsection{Thread decomposition}

-Consequently, the $\oplus$ operation in Algorithm \ref{alg:eec-generator} reduces to a sequence of $W$ bitwise XOR instructions.
-For circuits with a large number of detectors, we can further improve throughput by employing a two-dimensional thread decomposition.
-This approach allows the $W$ words to be processed in parallel across the thread block, ensuring that the implementation scales with both the number of nodes and detectors, better saturating GPU resources.
+With this representation, each $\oplus$ in Algorithm~\ref{alg:eec-generator} is a sequence of $W$ word-wise XOR operations.
+When $W$ is large, we use a two-dimensional thread decomposition: one dimension indexes vertices in the layer and the other indexes words of the class bit vectors.
+The kernel then scales with both the number of vertices and the number of detectors, improving GPU occupancy.